-12.2.
-If you object to any variation under clause 12.1 on reasonable grounds, you may, despite anything to the contrary in the Terms, terminate these Terms and your right to access and use the Service without penalty on written notice, provided your notice of termination is received by us before the effective date of our notice.
-If you do not terminate these Terms and your right to access and use the Service in accordance with this clause, you are deemed to have agreed to the variation.
+12.2 If you object to any variation under paragraph 12.1 on reasonable grounds, you may, despite anything to the contrary in the Terms, terminate the Terms and your right to access and use the Website and the Service without penalty on written notice, provided your notice of termination is received by us before the effective date of our notice.
+If you do not terminate the Terms and your right to access and use the Service in accordance with this paragraph, you are deemed to have agreed to the variation.

 If any provision of this Addendum is, or becomes unenforceable, illegal or invalid for any reason, the relevant provision is deemed to be varied to the extent necessary to remedy the unenforceability, illegality or invalidity.
 If variation is not possible, the provision must be treated as severed from this Addendum without affecting any other provisions of this Addendum.

-We will Process Personal Data as necessary to provide the Service in accordance with the Terms, as further specified in our online documentation relating to the Service, and as further instructed by you and your Personnel and other end users you allow to use the Service through the use of the Service.
+We will Process Personal Data as necessary to provide the Website and the Service in accordance with the Terms, as further specified in our online documentation relating to the Website and the Service, and as further instructed by you and your Personnel and other end users you allow to use the Service through the use of the Website and Service.

 Duration of Processing

-Subject to clause 11 of this Addendum, we will Process Personal Data for the duration of the Terms, unless otherwise agreed upon in writing.
+Subject to paragraph 11 of this Addendum, we will Process Personal Data for the duration of the Terms, unless otherwise agreed upon in writing.